MicrosoftDocs/visualstudio-docs/docs/ide/code-snippets.md

 ---
 title: Code snippets
-description: Learn about code snippets and how they are small blocks of reusable code that can be inserted into a code file. ms.custom: SEO-VS-2020 ms.date: 12/14/2022 ms.topic: conceptual
+description: Learn about code snippets, which are small blocks of reusable code that you can insert into a code file. ms.custom: SEO-VS-2020 ms.date: 12/14/2022 ms.topic: conceptual